ban-kai/FullStackDev-Interview/README.md

 Encapsulation helps programmers to follow a modular approach for software development as each object has its own set of methods and variables and serves its functions independent of other objects.
 Encapsulation also serves data hiding purpose.

-## 22. Different Data types in Java and their size
+## 22. Primitive data types in Java and their size

-byte — 8 bit (are esp. useful when working with a stream of data from a network or a file). short — 16 bit char — 16 bit Unicode int — 32 bit (whole number) float — 32 bit (real number) long — 64 bit (Single precision) double — 64 bit (double precision) boolean - virtual machine dependent.
+* byte — 8 bit (are esp. useful when working with a stream of data from a network or a file).
+* short — 16 bit
+* char — 16 bit Unicode
+* int — 32 bit (whole number)
+* float — 32 bit (real number)
+* long — 64 bit (Single precision)
+* double — 64 bit (double precision)
+* boolean - virtual machine dependent.

 ## 23. What is Unicode?